ezDeFi/docs/docs/Integrations/opencart.md

 * **Wallet address**: Enter the wallet address to receive coin/token payment.
 * **Block confirmation**: The number of blocks that you want to record customer’s transaction and confirm the transaction.

+> **Notice:**
+>
-Note: With coin/token that has large value i.e. BTC, ETH, etc., you should enter big enough number, but the downside is that confirming customers’ transactions would take more time.
+> With coin/token that has large value i.e. BTC, ETH, etc., you should enter big enough number, but the downside is that confirming customers’ transactions would take more time.

 VIII. **Save Changes**